-The Center is staffed with a director, learning lab coordinator, prison program coordinator, occupational extension coordinator, college liaison, evening supervisor and part-time instructors.
+The Center is staffed with a director, transitional and career studies coordinator, prison program coordinator, occupational extension coordinator, college liaison, evening supervisor and part-time instructors.
 A variety of curriculum and extension courses are offered each semester at the Center and at other selected sites throughout Greene County.
 The Center is also an approved High School Equivalency (HSE) Testing site.